drzewo1337/bee_hive_monitor/README.md

 ----------------------------------------------------

 ## Technical Details
-1. ESP32 - Sending MQTT Data
+1. ESP32 - Sending MQTT Data (first path in architecture)
 - Connects to a WiFi network.

 - Uses WiFiClientSecure for secure connection to the MQTT broker (HiveMQ Cloud).